 If you have aggressive lymphoma, the treatment is usually chemotherapy and biological therapy.
 Radiation therapy also may be used.

 If non-Hodgkin lymphoma comes back after treatment, doctors call this a relapse or recurrence.
-People with lymphoma that comes back after treatment may receive high doses of chemotherapy, radiation therapy, or both, followed by stem cell transplantation.
+People with lymphoma that comes back after treatment may receive high doses of chemotherapy, radiation therapy, or both.

 People who choose watchful waiting put off having cancer treatment until they have symptoms.
 Doctors sometimes suggest watchful waiting for people with indolent lymphoma.
 People with indolent lymphoma may not have problems that require cancer treatment for a long time.
 Sometimes the tumor may even shrink for a while without therapy.
 By putting off treatment, they can avoid the side effects of chemotherapy or radiation therapy.